 Highlights include the Egyptian mummies, the Parthenon Sculptures and the Rosetta Stone.

-The museum is free to enter; however, the entry queue directs you to payment terminals, which are optional and allow you to leave a voluntary donation if you wish.
+The museum is free to enter; however, the entry queue directs you to payment terminals, allowing you to leave a voluntary donation if you wish.
+It’s a sneaky way to get a donation, but rest assured, the museum is free.

 We highly recommend visiting this museum on a tour.
-There’s so much to see, and you’ll have a much better experience on a tour where they select a few key items to explain in detail.
+There’s so much to see, and you’ll have a much better experience with a knowledgeable guide selecting a few key items to explain in detail.

 After leaving the British Museum, make your way down to Tottenham Court Road (a 6-minute walk) to explore Oxford Street.